section-engineering-education/engineering-education/content/articles/understanding-the-downsides-of-smart-contracts-in-blockchain/index.md

 [Acceptance](https://www.upcounsel.com/elements-of-acceptance-in-contract-law) refers to the agreement between the terms offered by one party.
 In our example, the landlord would agree to rent the house for three weeks, provided we pay $30 each week.

 #### The transaction
-In the [transaction](https://smallbusiness.chron.com/contractual-transaction-marketing-33390.html) stage, each party honours its obligations as per the agreement.
+In the [transaction](https://smallbusiness.chron.com/contractual-transaction-marketing-33390.html) stage, each party honors its obligations as per the agreement.
 In our example, we pay our $30 as the house rent, and the landlord rents us the house.
 This is the stage where the performance of the contract is realized.

 If the landlord fails to rent us the house key after payment, it will violate the contract.
-The same happens if we refuse to honour the payment for the second week after completing the first one.
+The same happens if we refuse to honor the payment for the second week after completing the first one.

-The contract law states well that if any party fails to honour the agreement, they can be sued for the action.
+The contract law states well that if any party fails to honor the agreement, they can be sued for the action.
 So, we can conclude that contracts allow the involved parties to trust each other.
 The reason is that there is a trusted intermediary to enforce the agreements.

-### How does a smart contract works?
+### How does a smart contract work?
 Smart contracts ensure that no intermediary enforces the agreement.
 The code, in this case, acts as the third-party validator.
 Once the party has met the set conditions, the smart contract’s business logic processes the clauses coded in the agreement.

 A good example we can use to explain the analogy of smart contracts is how vending machine works.
 It releases a snack/drink once the user has made the payments.
 It does not require an intermediary or operator since it has been developed to release a snack/drink once the payments are made.